 Chocolate pastry filled with a creamy coffee filling, a recipe from chocolate queen and AGA Demonstrator Patricia Dunbar.
 This dessert can be made in advance.

 100g Bournville dark chocolate

 225g (8 oz) plain flour

 150ml (¼ pint) strong coffee

 3-4 tbsp or a miniature Tia Maria or any coffee liqueur

 Chocolate curls or chocolate coated coffee beans.

 1. Melt the chocolate in a bowl.
 Measure out the flour and rub in the butter then work in the cooled chocolate so that it is an even colour.
-Press the pastry neatly into the tin then chill for an hour or so.
+Press the pastry neatly into a flan or quiche tin then chill for an hour or so.

 3. Put 3 tablespoons of cold water into a small bowl and dissolve the gelatine in it, using the simmering oven, stirring occasionally until it is quite clear; cool.
 Stir the liqueur and sugar into the coffee then add the gelatine, ensuring both liquids are at the same lukewarm temperature.

 4. Whisk the cream and crème fraîche together then whisk in the coffee liquid.
 Carefully pour this into the cold chocolate flan and leave to set.
 Decorate with chocolate curls or chocolate coated coffee beans.